olizzh0105/review-data-source-analysis/README.md

 - Repeated review text is not automatically treated as duplicate data because different users may independently submit identical short comments.
 - Low-information thresholds such as reviews with 20 characters or fewer are exploratory analytical definitions rather than formal quality standards.

+### Issue-Taxonomy Limitations

+The negative-review issue taxonomy is:

+- Keyword-assisted
+- Multi-label
+- Manually refined
+- Exploratory

+Representative reviews were manually inspected to confirm that major categories generally reflected the intended meaning of the review text.

+However, the taxonomy has not been evaluated using a manually labeled holdout dataset and does not have formal precision, recall, or F1 measurements.

+Issue rates should therefore be interpreted as **directional analytical evidence rather than validated population prevalence estimates**.

-These limitations are considered throughout the paired-app and category-level analyses.
+These limitations are considered throughout the paired-app, category-level, and issue-level analyses.

 ---

 ## Next Steps

-The next stage of the project will build on the Phase II exploratory analysis.
+The next stage of the project will build on the completed Phase II descriptive and initial issue-level analysis.

 Potential next steps include:

-1. Create publication-ready figures for the strongest Phase II findings.
-2. Investigate review content more deeply using text-based methods such as sentiment, topic, or issue analysis.
+1. Expand negative-review issue analysis beyond Venmo, Pandora, and Lyft to additional high-value paired applications.
+2. Improve timestamp alignment by comparing reviews from the same calendar periods across platforms.
-3. Examine whether major rating or sentiment changes align with application-version changes where metadata is available.
+3. Examine whether rating and issue patterns change around application-version releases.
+4. Analyze Google Play developer-response behavior where metadata is available.
-4. Develop platform-specific preprocessing rules for short, repetitive, or low-information reviews.
+5. Develop more systematic platform-specific preprocessing rules for short, repetitive, or low-information reviews.
-5. Evaluate whether timestamp-aligned sampling improves cross-platform comparability.
-6. Compare issue patterns for selected high-value applications across Google Play Store and Apple App Store.
+6. Evaluate the issue taxonomy against a manually labeled validation sample.
+7. Create additional publication-ready figures for the strongest cross-platform findings.
-7. Build product-focused reporting outputs from the strongest analytical findings.
+8. Build product-focused reporting outputs that connect rating changes, complaint categories, and potential product actions.

 A potential future workflow is: